FusionAuth/fusionauth-site/site/_posts/2020-11-15-how-to-securely-implement-oauth-rails.md

 Looking good!
 Now we have our new application and a user.
 The last thing we want to do is `register` the user with our `application`.
 Again, navigate to the `Users` page, find our newly created user, and click the `Manage` button.

-Click on the `Add Registration` button, select the Rails application we created, and save.
+Click on the `Add Registration` button, select the Rails application we created, and `save`.

 {% include _image.liquid src="/assets/img/blogs/fusionauth-example-rails/user-registered.png" alt="The Manage User page in FusionAuth." class="img-fluid" figure=false %}